andhapp/rails-application-templates-for-cancan-testing/README.md

-# Rails application templates for cancan testing
+# Rails application templates for CanCan testing

 The title says it all.
 This is just a couple of templates to create quick projects with CanCan only for testing purposes.
 I hope to make it